sushantkumaryadav912/Credibility-Guardian/Readme.md

-Here is a complete, polished README for Credibility Guardian that covers setup, usage, architecture, and deployment details.

 # Credibility Guardian

 A modern, AI‑powered analyzer that evaluates article URLs, pasted text, and uploaded documents for credibility, bias, and manipulative techniques, with a premium black‑gold iOS‑style React frontend and a Python Flask backend.